 The best way to check for worms is to get a torch and have a look at your child’s anal area a few hours after they have been asleep.
 You will see the pinworms making their way out of the anus.

 The Gold Standard for assessment is the sticky tape test, This test is best done on waking. before the child has moved around or been to the bathroom.
 You press clear sticky tape around the vaginal and anal area.
 Then you hold it up towards the light.
 You will quite easily see the eggs in the light.
 That together with the torch test will be enough to treat.

-The best practice for treatment is to treat everyone.
+Best practice for treatment of worms is to treat everyone.
 It is always good to tell your children’s best friends parents so they can treat their families as well to help counter any reinfection.